Ileana Dávila: UNAM Women

 Back in December 2018, the Mexican Football Federation had created the Liga MX Femenil, Mexico's women's football top league, the league was set to start in July 2017.
 In April 2017, a few months behind the start of the season, Dávila was appointed manager of UNAM Women.

 Dávila officially debuted as manager of UNAM Femenil on 10 March 2017 in a match of the 2017 Copa MX Femenil against UANL Women, which the team won 4–1.
 UNAM lost their two next matches against América and Monterrey and did not qualify to the knockout stage.

 For the Apertura 2017, the Pumas UNAM finished seventh, therefore not qualifying to the playoffs.
 The club would have the exact same fate for the Clausura 2018.

 For the 2018–19 season, Dávila lead the team to the playoffs on both the Apertura and Clausura tournaments, but were eliminated on quarterfinals twice.

+On 21 May 2021, Dávila was removed as manager of Pumas.
+Dávila was considered by Monterrey Women as manager, but the team finally hired Eva Espejo.